Ayokunle18/SH-React-Capstone2/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+This is the link to the live site: https://sh-admin-dashboard.netlify.app/

 ## Available Scripts